How Collagen Works and What the Science Tells Us (So Far)

 Joint, Bone and Body Composition Benefits

 Active lifestyles and high intensity exercise can have many benefits and can in fact support natural collagen synthesis, but can also put strain on hard-working joints, especially as we age.
 When it comes to joint pain in particular, damage to cartilage - the shock absorbing cushion found in joints - is often the cause.
-Unsurprisingly, collagen makes up two-thirds of the weight of cartilage in many joints and whilst it isn’t yet certain that supplementing collagen won’t ‘grow back’ lost cartilage, studies have shown improvements in performance across the musculoskeletal system.
+Unsurprisingly, collagen makes up two-thirds of the weight of cartilage in many joints, with the main component being type II and studies have shown improvements in joint health and performance across the musculoskeletal system when supplementing both type I and II collagens.

 A 2021 systematic review of 12 studies conducted by the University of Huddersfield and University of Loughborough (10) looked at various measures including joint pain, recovery from joint injuries, body composition, muscle soreness, recovery from exercise, muscle protein synthesis (MPS) and collagen synthesis.
 The results from the studies indicated that out of these measures, collagen was most beneficial for reducing joint pain and improving functionality.
 Some of the studies also showed improvements in body composition, strength and muscle recovery, which is a growing area of research.
 Most of these results were further accelerated when paired with some rehabilitation or resistance based exercises.
 Read; collagen peptides + exercise = besties.